Coordinate space representation of a one-dimensional odd-parity pseudopotential: Model

-The zero-range interaction potential, $-g_\text{F}\delta'(x_i-x_j)\hat{\partial}_{ij}$, is characterized by the coupling constant related to the scattering length as $g_\text{F} = 2a_{1D}\hbar^2/m$.
+The zero-range interaction potential, $-g_\text{F}\delta'(x_{kj})\hat{\partial}_{kj}$, is characterized by the coupling constant related to the scattering length as $g_\text{F} = 2a_{1D}\hbar^2/m$.
 Thus, for a zero-range potential, the scattering length is related to the Bethe-Peierls condition for the logarithmic derivative of the wave function at the origin,

-The use of a contact interaction potential for $p$-wave fermions is therefore problematic, as it would require the wave function to be discontinuous as it must satisfy the boundary condition~(\ref{Eq:boundary_condition}), while also remaining antisymmetric to obey Fermi-Dirac statistics.
-Indeed, contact interaction acts only when two fermions occupy the same position, while the Pauli exclusion principle forbids such situation.
-As a result, $p$-wave interactions cannot be properly described by zero-range interaction potentials and must instead be introduced as the appropriate limit of finite-range interactions.
+The use of a simple delta-function contact potential for $p$-wave fermions is problematic, as it cannot reproduce the correct boundary condition Eq.~(\ref{Eq:boundary_condition}) while preserving antisymmetry under particle exchange.
+Since a $\delta$-potential acts only when two fermions occupy the same position, it has no effect on antisymmetric wave functions that vanish at contact.
+Consequently, odd-parity interactions cannot be directly modeled using such simple contact potentials, including those typically employed in exact-diagonalization methods.
+A proper description requires either derivative (slope-dependent) zero-range potentials or the appropriate finite-range limit, which might be more involved to implement numerically.

 Analytic solutions for a general number of particles are known in two limits, the non-interacting case and the infinitely interacting limit.
 In the latter, the system is solvable by mapping the original Hamiltonian to that of an ideal Bose gas~\cite{FTG_gas}.
-The ground state energy of infinitely interacting $p$-wave fermions is equal to that of non-interacting bosons.
+The ground state energy of infinitely interacting fermions is equal to that of non-interacting bosons.
 In this limit, the system is known as the fermionic Tonks-Girardeau (FTG) gas.
 This mapping is analogous to the well-known correspondence between an impenetrable Bose gas and an ideal Fermi gas~\cite{TG_gas, tonks_gas}, where the ground state energy of non-interacting fermions matches that of infinitely repulsive bosons.
-Outside these limits, the $p$-wave problem must be solved numerically.
+Outside these limits, no analytic solution is known for $N>2$, and the problem must therefore be addressed numerically.